barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 ### Hosting our own terrain data

 We want Cesium to have great terrain out of the box, and that means we need to host the terrain data ourselves.

-Here are some potential sources of terrain data that we can use to populate our own terrain server:
+Some potential sources of terrain data that we can use to populate our own terrain server:

 * [National Elevation Dataset](http://ned.usgs.gov/) - High quality terrain data for the conterminous United States, Alaska, Hawaii, and territorial islands.
 Resolution as high as 3 meters for parts of the U.S.
 * [ASTER Global Digital Elevation Map](http://asterweb.jpl.nasa.gov/gdem.asp) - 30m resolution data for most of the world.
 * [Shuttle Radar Topography Mission (SRTM)](http://www2.jpl.nasa.gov/srtm/) - 90m resolution data for most of the world.
 There's also a nicely-processed version of available from [CGIAR-CSI](http://srtm.csi.cgiar.org/), but special permission is required to use this processed version commercially.

+Our server will likely serve terrain geometry as simplified meshes, rather than heightmaps, because these enable us to put the detail where it is needed.
+However, there are advantages to heightmaps as well.
+[This paper](http://www.informatik.uni-rostock.de/~schumann/papers/2010+/VMV2010.pdf) describes a technique for minimizing error when generating simplified heightmaps.

 ## Rendering ideas